 Teachers who teach in districts that serve students from traditionally underrepresented and underserved populations will be given first priority for all scholarship funds.
 Pennsylvania teachers who come from districts that are part of CIU#10 are particularly encouraged to apply.

-- Box folder with resources from the workshop (password required, shared at the workshop)
+- Box folder with resources (PDFs, for example) — password was shared at workshop

 - Lecture Tutorials for Introductory Astronomy